j2zhao/tablevault/docs/core_concepts/execution.md

 ## Builders

 Every table instance executed by TableVault possesses its own set of builder files.
 You can add builders to a temporary instance by copying them from a previous origin instance, specifying builder names during `create_instance()`, or using the `create_builder_file()` function.
 Each builder uniquely modifies a set of specified columns in the resulting dataframe.
 This is specified by the mandatory `changed_columns` field.
+For a full list of builder fields, please read the [Builders Guide](../api/builders.md).

 Builders do not contain the data transformation logic themselves.
 Instead, they point to the Python functions that perform the actual work.
 This connection is established through the `python_function` and `code_module` fields in the builder's YAML file.